ekino/ek-winjs-kinect/README.md

 - Target multiple player on different area
 - Show the Kinect camera on screen
 - Manage event bubbling on target listeners
-- Find a lighter implementation class than WinJs.